-Keill introduced Desaguliers to Newton and to the Duke of Chandos, one of England’s wealthiest men and a fellow member of the Royal Society’s Council.
-Both men boosted Desaguliers’ career.
-Newton’s sponsorship led to his election as FRS, with his entrance and ongoing fees waived ‘in consideration of his great usefulness to the Royal Society’.
-And in Chandos Desaguliers secured a wealthy, well-connected, entrepreneurial patron.
+Keill introduced Desaguliers to Newton and to the Duke of Chandos, one of England’s wealthiest men, a fellow member of the Royal Society’s Council.
+The introductions boosted Desaguliers’ career: Newton’s sponsorship led to his election as FRS, with his entrance and ongoing fees waived ‘in consideration of his great usefulness to the Royal Society’; and in Chandos Desaguliers secured a wealthy, well-connected, entrepreneurial patron.

 Desaguliers obtained his BA in 1709 and was ordained a deacon in the Church of England the following year by Bishop Compton at Fulham Palace.
 He received his MA in 1712 and in 1713 following his marriage to Joanna Pudsey, settled in London.
 He returned to Oxford periodically to lecture and was awarded a doctorate in 1719.

 In London Desaguliers lived first in Plough Yard, close to the Royal Society’s premises in Crane Court.
 But in 1715 he moved to Channel Row, Westminster.
 He remained there until 1735 when the area was razed to clear the approach to the new Westminster Bridge.
 His house was close to the Rummer & Grapes tavern and to New Palace Yard, home to many of Desaguliers’ colleagues in Grand Lodge and to the Horn Tavern, where the lodge at the Rummer & Grapes later relocated.